 The RRTPO Public Transportation Work Group continues to meet as needed to support the development of the GRTC Regional Transportation Plan.
 The GRTC Board was provided an overview of the recommended priorities proposed to include in the FY22 draft plan.
 The proposal is to maintain the current service levels, conduct a study in FY22 for micro mobility and potential pilots, identify capital needs, as well as work toward prioritizing the expansion needs that have been identified through the collaborative effort.
-The draft plan is scheduled to go to CVTA TAC on May 10th and the MPO TAC on May 11th.
-This will give the opportunity for feedback from both committees.
+The draft plan is scheduled to go to RRTPO TAC on June 8th, CVTA